JasoonS/EM-Token/README.md

 ### _Holds_

-EM Tokens provide the possibility to perform holds on tokens.
+EM Tokens provide the possibility to perform _holds_ on tokens.
 A hold is created with the following fields:
-* **issuer**: the address that issues the hold, be it the wallet owner or an approved holder
+* **holder**: the address that orders the hold, be it the wallet owner or an approved holder
-* **transactionId**: an unique transaction ID provided by the holder to identify the hold throughout its life cycle
+* **operationId**: an unique transaction ID provided by the holder to identify the hold throughout its life cycle.
+The name _operationId_ is used instead of _transactionId_ to avoid confusion with ethereum transactions
 * **from**: the wallet from which the tokens will be transferred in case the hold is executed (i.e. the payer)
 * **to**: the wallet that will receive the tokens in case the hold is executed (i.e. the payee)
 * **notary**: the address that will either execute or release the hold (after checking whatever condition)